American Jobs. American Farmers.

 5.25 Billion Ways to Stand With American Farmers

-• Use of soybean oil in biodiesel and renewable diesel represents about 10% of the value of all U.S. grown soybeans.
+• Use of soybean oil in biodiesel and renewable diesel represents 10% of the value of all U.S. grown soybeans.

-• U.S. farmers could lose $950 million in 2026 and $1.6 billion in 2027 if EPA does not reallocate recently granted small refinery exemptions.
+• U.S. farmers could lose $950 million in 2026 and $1.6 billion in 2027 from recently granted RFS small refinery exemptions.

 What matters most to me is what biodiesel does for farmers, small towns, and rural economies.
 A few years ago, nearly all the soybeans in North Dakota had to be shipped to the coast for export.
 Then we built two soybean crush plants to feed the growing biofuels market.
 Now, over half the state’s soybeans are processed right here.
 That keeps the value local—and creates jobs in rural communities that need them.